Optimal network design for synchronization of coupled oscillators: Introduction

-In several real-world systems such as power grids, the individual dynamics and the coupling strengths are not uniform, and complete phase synchronization is compromised by nonidentical node dynamics.
-In \cite{FD-MC-FB:11v-pnas}, \emph{phase cohesiveness}, defined as the maximum steady-state phase difference across the edges of the network, was proposed as a condition of stable synchronization in networks of nonidentical Kuramoto oscillators.
-This metric quantifies partial phase synchronization and explicitly accounts for the simultaneous effect of the network topology, the coupling strengths, and the individual dynamics on the local stability of the synchronous solution.
-Therefore, we use phase cohesiveness as our design criterion in order to develop an optimization framework for designing the parameters of the network.
-For the exposition, we use the widely adopted model of Kuramoto oscillators which governs the dynamics of power grids \cite{filatrella2008analysis}.
-More specifically, we address the following two design problems: \begin{enumerate}[leftmargin=*] \item \emph{Design of natural frequencies}: In this problem, we assume that the network structure and the coupling strengths are given and the natural frequencies of the oscillators are the design variables.
-The network designer is able to tune the natural frequency of each oscillator by incurring a cost.
-The objective to minimize the tuning cost and guarantee a desired level of phase cohesiveness.

-\item \emph{Design of link weights}: In this second problem, we assume that the natural frequencies of the oscillators are given and the link weights are the design variables.
-We assume that the network designer is able to tune the weights of each edge by incurring a cost.
-The objective of the designer is then to design the edge weights in order to minimize the tuning cost, while guaranteeing a desired level of phase cohesiveness.
-To be consistent with practical aspects, we will also address the case in which the natural frequencies of the oscillators are uncertain with known bounds. \end{enumerate}
+In \cite{FD-MC-FB:11v-pnas}, the concept of \emph{phase cohesiveness}, defined as the maximum steady-state phase difference across the edges of a network, was proposed as a synchronization metric in networks of \emph{nonidentical} coupled oscillators.
+This metric explicitly accounts for the simultaneous effect of the network topology, the coupling strengths, and the nodal dynamics on the local stability of the synchronous solution.
+This paper adopts phase cohesiveness as a synchronization measure in order to develop an optimization framework for designing the parameters of a network of coupled oscillators.
+As described in $\S$\ref{sub:Synchronization-in-Networks}, the oscillators in our network are modeled using the \emph{swing equation}, widely used in the analysis of power grids \citep{bergen1981structure}.
+Specifically, we address the following design problems: \begin{enumerate}[leftmargin=*] \item \emph{Design of natural frequencies}: In this problem, we assume that the network structure and the coupling strengths are given.
+The network designer is able to tune the natural frequencies of each oscillators by incurring a cost.
+The objective is to minimize the total tuning cost while guaranteeing a desired level of phase cohesiveness. \item \emph{Design of link weights}: In this second problem, we assume that the natural frequencies of the oscillators belong to a given polyhedral uncertainty set.
+The network designer is able to tune edge weights by incurring a cost.
+The goal is to design the edge weights while guaranteeing a desired level of phase cohesiveness for all possible realizations of the natural frequencies in the uncertainty set. \end{enumerate} The framework herein proposed can be used in a wide range of practical applications, namely, prevention of cascading failures in power grids \citep{linnemann2011modeling}, optimal design of electrical infrastructure upgrades, sparsity promoting network design \citep{Siami2015246,dhingra2012identifying,lin2012identification}, and detection of links inducing the Braess' paradox (i.e., the counter-intuitive phenomenon of losing synchronization as the result of adding new edges \citep{witthaut2012braess}).
+We will discuss some of these applications in $\S$\ref{section:NUMERICAL SIMULATIONS}.